apostrophecms/starter-kit-assembly-essentials/README.md

 - The default theme's SASS stylesheet entrypoint is located at `sites/modules/theme-default/ui/src/index.scss`
 - The default theme's JavaScript browser-side entry point is located at: `sites/modules/theme-default/ui/src/index.js`

+#### Example webpack extensions

+The `theme-default` and `theme-demo` modules modify the base webpack build using the [`webpack` property](https://docs.apostrophecms.org/guide/webpack.html#extending-webpack-configuration) to incorporate SCSS variables for colors and fonts.
+This is included to demonstrate how to set up centralized theme management with global variables in one place.
+They also both add a function for converting font sizes from `px` to `rem`.
+While this is a useful function that is used in several of the `theme-default` stylesheets, it primarily serves to illustrate how SCSS functions can be added to your project.
+A similar approach would be used to add in any SCSS mixins that subsequent stylesheets utilize.

+The two theme modules accomplish this extension in slightly different ways.
+The `theme-default` extension adds all the variables and the function into a template literal block within the `additionalData` property.
+If you continue to use the `theme-default` module in your project and want to use the included project-level widgets, you need to keep and potentially edit this template literal block since the styling of the widgets depends on them.

+The `theme-demo` module includes the variables and function by importing files from the `sites/modules/theme-demo/ui/src/scss/settings/` folder.
+Note that these files also need to be imported into the `sites/modules/theme-demo/ui/src/index.scss` file.
+This is necessary for the main webpack build to include them.
+If your project includes additional [SASS "partials"](https://sass-lang.com/guide/#partials) files that other stylesheets access through `@use` you will need to add them to both the `index.scss` file and in the extended webpack configuration.
+Again, the project-level widgets included in this starter-kit depend on the styling included in these files.

+The `theme-default` module depends on only the `sites/layout.html` file to provide markup for the `@apostrophecms/home-page` page type.
+In contrast, the `views` folder of the `theme-demo` module has two markup files that provide additional HTML markup.
+The main `welcome.html` file contains a conditional block for displaying different content based on whether there is a user is logged in or not.
+It has a second conditional block for displaying markup from the `placeholder.html` file if no content has been added to the page.
+The Nunjucks template in the `sites/modules/@apostophecms/home-page/views/page.html` file conditionally adds this markup if `demo` is the selected theme.
+You can choose to maintain this structure and modify the `welcome.html` file, or change the `modules/@apostrophecms/home-page/views/page.html` to contain your own markup.

 #### Frontend Assets With Your Own Build Process

 Beginning with the 1.1.0 release, a sample webpack build is not included as standard equipment, as `ui/src` suffices for most needs.
 However, if you need to use webpack or another custom build process, the solution is to configure the output of your build process to be a `ui/public/something.js` file in any module in your Apostrophe project.
 As above you can create a build that is included in only one theme by writing its output to the `ui/src` subdirectory of that theme module.